iliaamiri/happly-coding-challenge/README.md

 using SQLite, update the `DB_CONNECTION` to sqlite and set the `DB_DATABASE` to an absolute path to the SQLite file, for
 example:

+📝 Notes: Even if you don't set the `DB_DATABASE` to sqlite, the CLI will ask you and does things for you.

 ```js
 DB_CONNECTION = sqlite
 DB_DATABASE = /absolute/path/to/database.sqlite